Tyler-Blood/1xx/README.md

 ### inside out project version 102.2
     - fixed ui of nav bar to not extend to the size of the header when scrolled in header-resize.css

+### inside out project version 103.0
+    - added loader to application with gif